 Within each Lesson outlined you will be provided with a lists of ALL the questions in the specific Assessment.
-You should prepare your answers ahead of time and then enter these answers into the appropriate online quiz.
-Unlike the Module Quizzes, you only have one shot at these.
+You should prepare your answers ahead of time and then enter these answers into the appropriate online quiz; you only have one shot at these.